SOPSLab/AmoebotSim/README.md

 ###Development###

 - It is advisable to enable building using multiple threads.
-This can be achieved in Qt Creator by adding the parameter _"-j"_ in _Projects_ in the bar on the left, then _Build Steps_, _Make_, _Make arguments_.
-However, note that building with this option might considerably increase memory usage.
+This can be achieved in Qt Creator by adding the parameter _"-j"_  to _Projects_ (left side-bar) > _Build Steps_ > _Make_ > _Make arguments_.
+Note that this might considerably increase memory usage.

-- Also, it is advisable to disable QML debugging as leaving this enabled might pose a security risk.
-It can be disabled with a checkbox under _Projects_, _Build Steps_, _qmake_.
+- Leaving QML debugging enabled might pose a security risk.
+It can be disabled by unchecking the checkbox under _Projects_ > _Build Steps_ > _qmake_ > _Details_.

-- If you are new to developing algorithms in AmoebotSim, the best way to start is looking at the example algorithm in the "alg" directory.
-Changes on the remaining code should not be required.
+- If you are new to developing algorithms in AmoebotSim, _hexagon.cpp_ in the "alg" directory serves as a self-contained example.
+For an example which includes token passing, see _tokendemo.cpp_.

 ###User Interface###